yilserkan/Blocks/README.md

 The game concludes of 2 modes.

 **Play Mode** : After a level is selected the player can play the game.
+The level information are being saved in a JSON file.
+These information are being used to create the levels.

 **Generate Level Mode** : Within this mode, new levels can be procedurally generated according to the chosen difficulty.
-These levels can be saved, so that they will be added to the level pool.
+These levels can be saved within a JSON file, so that they will be added to the level pool.

 ## Used Patterns